-1. 110(a)(2)(A): Emission Limits and Other Control Measures: Section 110(a)(2)(A) requires that each implementation plan include enforceable emission limitations and other control measures, means, or techniques (including economic incentives such as fees, marketable permits, and auctions of emissions rights), as well as schedules and timetables for compliance, as may be necessary or appropriate to meet the applicable requirements.
-Several regulations within South Carolina's SIP are relevant to air quality control regulations.
-The regulations described below have been federally-approved in the South Carolina SIP and include enforceable emission limitations and other control measures.
-Regulation 61-62.5, Standard No. 2, Ambient Air Quality Standards and Regulation 61-62.1, Definitions and General Requirements, provide enforceable emission limits and other control measures, means, and techniques.
-Section 48-1-50(23) of the 1976 South Carolina Code of Laws, as amended, (S.C.
-Code Ann.) provides SC DHEC with the authority to "Adopt emission and effluent control regulations standards and limitations that are applicable to the entire state, that are applicable only within specified areas or zones of the state, or that are applicable only when a specified class of pollutant is present."
-Collectively these regulations establish enforceable emissions limitations and other control measures, means or techniques, for activities that contribute to SO2 concentrations in the ambient air and provide authority for SC DHEC to establish such limits and measures as well as schedules for compliance to meet the applicable requirements of the CAA.
-EPA has made the preliminary determination that the provisions contained in these State regulations and State statute are adequate for enforceable emission limitations and other control measures, means, or techniques, as well as schedules and timetables for compliance to satisfy the requirements of Section 110(a)(2(A) for the 2010 1-hour SO2 NAAQS in the State.
+1. 110(a)(2)(A) Emission Limits and Other Control Measures: Section 110(a)(2)(A) requires that each implementation plan include enforceable emission limitations and other control measures, means, or techniques (including economic incentives such as fees, marketable permits, and auctions of emissions rights), as well as schedules and timetables for compliance, as may be necessary or appropriate to meet the applicable requirements.
+Several regulations within Tennessee's SIP are relevant to air quality control regulations.
+The regulations described below include enforceable emission limitations and other control measures.
+SIP-approved Tennessee Air Pollution Control Regulations (TAPCR) 1200-03-03, Ambient Air Quality Standards, 1200-03-04, Open Burning, 1200-03-06, Non-process Emission Standards, 1200-03-07, Process Emission Standards, 1200-03-09, Construction and Operating Permits, 1200-03-14, Control of Sulfur Dioxide Emission, 1200-03-19, Emission Standards and Monitoring Requirements for Additional Control Areas, 1200-03-21, General Alternate Emission Standards, and 1200-03-24, Good Engineering Practice Stack Height Regulations, collectively establish enforceable emissions limitations and other control measures, means or techniques, for activities that contribute to SO2 concentrations in the ambient air, and provide authority for TDEC to establish such limits and measures as well as schedules for compliance to meet the applicable requirements of the CAA.
+Additionally, State statutes established in the Tennessee Air Quality Act and adopted in the Tennessee Code Annotated (TCA) section 68-201-105(a), Powers and duties of board-Notification of vacancy -Termination due to vacancy, provide the Tennessee Air Pollution Control Board and TDEC's Division of Air Pollution Control the authority to take actions in support of this infrastructure element such as issue permits, promulgate regulations, and issue orders to implement the Tennessee Air Quality Act and the CAA, as relevant.
+EPA has made the preliminary determination that the provisions contained in these State regulations and State statute satisfy Section 110(a)(2)(A) for the 2010 1-hour SO2 NAAQS in the State.

-In this action, EPA is not proposing to approve or disapprove any existing state provisions with regard to excess emissions during start up, shut down and malfunction (SSM) operations at a facility.
-EPA believes that a number of states have SSM provisions which are contrary to the CAA and existing EPA guidance, "State Implementation Plans: Policy Regarding Excess Emissions

-During Malfunctions, Startup, and Shutdown" (September 20, 1999), and the Agency is addressing such state regulations in a separate action.18
+In this action, EPA is not proposing to approve or disapprove any existing state provisions with regard to excess emissions during start up, shut down, and malfunction (SSM) operations at a facility.
+EPA believes that a number of states have SSM provisions which are contrary to the CAA and existing EPA guidance, "State Implementation Plans: Policy Regarding Excess Emissions During Malfunctions, Startup, and Shutdown" (September 20, 1999), and the Agency is addressing such state regulations in a separate action.
+18